firavoyage/blogging/readme.md

   - tv takes all that good imagination away.
 - world is powered by solitude.
   - gravitated and spellbound
-  - do have faith in what you are doing
   - beautifully advance
 - life is a long-plank game
   - character is destiny